789sdf987s/csgo-clantag/README.md

 how2use: inject clantag_changer.dll and done.

 features:
--rage uninject on DEL key.
+1. rage uninject on DEL key.
--customizable custom clantag (currently marquee style only).
+2. customizable custom clantag (currently marquee style only).

 how2 change clantag:
 1. go to CSGO folder.